open-telemetry/opentelemetry-erlang/docs/rationale.md

 A major version bump is required to remove a signal or module.

-For the unlikely example from deprecation this step would mean removal of the original module (`otel_trace`) and a major version bump release.
+In the unlikely example mentioned in the Deprecation section, this step would mean removal of the original module (`otel_trace`) and a major version bump release.

 ## Examples